TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/java/index.md

 {% endraw %}

-Quick Sort in Java was written by:
+[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Java](https://sampleprograms.io/languages/java) was written by:

 - Sumathi Varadharajan

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution